dante-lafranchi/cse15l-lab-reports/lab-report-4-week-7.md

 ## Part 2

 ### Approach #1
 It took me 55 seconds to make the edit in VS Code, scp DocSearchServer.java to the remote server and run it there.
-This approach was faster and easier than having to make the edits in Vim.

 ![Image](Screenshots/scp-and-ssh.png)